-The office of the Associate Dean for Biomedical Sciences will send notices of the thesis/dissertation defense to:
+The Office of the Associate Dean for Biomedical Sciences will send notices of the thesis/dissertation presentation and defense to:

-- a) each Department in the School of Medicine. - b) the faculty of the Division of Biomedical Sciences (by email).

-c) to the Candidate's Departmental Chairperson.
+- a) each Department in the School of Medicine. - b) the faculty of the Division of Biomedical Sciences and the Medical Sciences Campus community (by email). - c) to the Candidate's Departmental Chairperson.

-In addition, the Office of the Associate Dean for Biomedical Sciences will announce the thesis/dissertation defense by regular mail and/or email, and will send a representative to attend the oral defense as a member of the audience.
+In addition, the Office of the Associate Dean for Biomedical Sciences will be present or send a representative to attend the oral defense as a member of the audience.

-C. Conduct of the Final Oral Defense of Thesis/ Dissertation
+B. Conduct of the Final Oral Defense of Thesis/ Dissertation

-- 1. The Chairperson (Advisor) will present the Candidate and the committee members to the quests, and will describe the procedures (as stated below [#3 to #6]). - 2.
+- 1. The Chairperson (Advisor) will introduce the Candidate and the committee members to the guests and will describe the procedures (as stated below [#2 to #4]). - 2.
 The oral presentation of the student Thesis/Dissertation project should be approximately 50 minutes. - 3.
 Following the presentation, the Chairperson will ask if any member of the audience has questions. - 4.
 Following the general question and answer period, the Chairperson will request that the general audience leave the room.
+At this time, the Candidate will be examined by the

+Thesis/Dissertation Committee.

-At this time, the Candidate will be examined by the Thesis/Dissertation Committee. - 5.
-Following the oral examination, the Chairperson will ask the Candidate to leave the room. - 6.
+- 5. Following the oral examination, the Chairperson will ask the Candidate to leave the room. - 6.
 The Thesis/Dissertation Committee Members will discuss the outcome of the oral defense.
 Each member has one vote, including the Chairperson.
 A majority of votes will decide if the candidate approves the oral defense or not. - 7.
 If the defense and the thesis/dissertation are approved, the Thesis/Dissertation Committee will sign and submit the Approval of Thesis/dissertation form (Appendix F) to the office of the Associate Dean of Biomedical Sciences.
 If minor corrections are required, then the signature of the Chairperson will be withheld from the Approval form until such minor corrections have been completed by the Candidate within 3 weeks following the oral presentation (the Candidate must be informed of such corrections immediately following the oral presentation).
-By signing the approval form, the Chairperson certifies that all corrections to the thesis/dissertation have been completed satisfactorily.
-If a student fails to return the bound originals and copies of his/her thesis/dissertation within 6 months of his/her approved oral presentation, the Department may dismiss the student from the Program unless a valid excuse justifies the delay.
-The excuse must be presented in writing to the student's Advisor, Graduate Studies Coordinator, and Department Chair for his/her consideration. - 8.
+By signing the approval form, the Chairperson certifies that all corrections to the thesis/dissertation have been completed satisfactorily. - 8.
 If the Candidate fails the final oral defense of the thesis/dissertation, the Chairperson will prepare a written report to the office of the Associate Dean for Biomedical Sciences explaining the reasons for this failure.
-Each member of the Committee must sign this report.

-- 9. A Candidate who fails the final oral defense of thesis/dissertation may be re-examined within six (6) months. - 10.
+Each member of the Committee must sign this report. - 9.
+A Candidate who fails the final oral defense of thesis/dissertation may be re-examined within six (6) months. - 10.
 Under special circumstances, the Thesis/Dissertation Committee may recommend a third examination.
 However, no student may take the oral thesis/dissertation examination more than three times.

-D. Final Thesis/Dissertation Requirements.
+C. Final Thesis/Dissertation Requirements.

-One (1) original bound thesis/dissertation must be submitted to the office of the Associate Dean of Biomedical Sciences, one (1) digital copy properly submitted to the Pro-Quest system, and three (3) bound copies must be submitted to the Department once the oral defense of the thesis/dissertation has been successfully passed and all minor corrections made (within 3 weeks of the oral presentation).
+One (1) original bound thesis/dissertation must be submitted to the Office of the Associate Dean of Biomedical Sciences, one (1) digital copy properly submitted to the Pro-Quest system, and three (3) bound copies must be submitted to the Department once the oral defense of the thesis/dissertation has been successfully passed and all minor corrections made (within 3 weeks of the oral presentation).